AdamMurray/StereoMatchingVectorPascal/tests/TESTS_NOTES.md

 * (16/07/13 00:22) I'm a complete idiot.
 The seg fault at kernel initialisation is because I didn't create space for the kernel on the heap.
 Now working out how to set the bounds of the kernel within the **new(...)** statement.

 * (16/07/13 00:35) Sorted out how to apply bounds to the kernel while creating space for it on the heap.
-Not all together sure if the bounds are correct, but need to experiment a bit.
+Not altogether sure if the bounds are correct, but need to experiment a bit.
 Currently getting a runtime error while the convolution is being applied: **Line    129 error    201 array or subrange bounds error**